min2ha/ukwa-site/content/target/50778/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Nicola Sturgeon 'up for discussion' on referendum date

 Scotland's first minister told the BBC she wanted to find date for a second referendum on Scottish independence that both she and Mrs May could agree on in the wake of Brexit.